 After studying psychology and consumer behaviour, Fredo launched his career as an account services professional, working at various design and advertising agencies including Sid Lee.
 With a background in web and visual identity projects for a suite of global brands, he’s interested in the power of design to stand the test of time.
 At Whitman Emorson, Fredo manages both people and projects, as relationships are essential to the work we do.
 At the end of the day, you might find him enjoying a home-brewed beer; we’re anticipating his wider product release any day now.

 A longtime Whitman Emorson collaborator, focusing on everything from brand visions to wayfinding to magazine writing, Kristina joined as strategy director in 2018.
-A trained architect, and former AGO exhibition designer, Kristina teaches at George Brown College’s Institute Without Boundaries and contributes a weekly interior design column to The Globe and Mail.
+Guided by empathy and her journalistic instincts, she leads the studio’s strategic approach to problem solving.
+Kristina trained as an architect and journalist, and she continues to teach at George Brown College’s School of Design and write for The Globe and Mail, where she contributed a weekly interior design column for several years.

 Laura studied fashion design and graphic design, and worked at Sid Lee, before joining Whitman Emorson in 2018.
-At WE, she creates smart, beautiful visual identities for culturally significant clients like the One of a Kind show and Mirvish Village.
-She’s a mean illustrator and climbs rocks in her spare time, “which feels creative to me,” she says.
+At WE, she creates smart, beautiful visual identities for culturally significant clients like the One of a Kind show and SeeChange.
+She’s a mean illustrator and climbs rocks in her spare time.

 JR studied psychology, visual art and finally graphic design before joining Whitman Emorson.
 She brings her critical, systematic and creative thinking to bear on projects like Arts Brookfield event materials.
 JR says every design challenge is like a “puzzle that requires a clever and meaningful solution” with the potential to change human behaviour.